-Ensuring that clear messaging and information is available to staff in advance of reopening is critical.
-To engage staff and managers throughout the recovery process, MAG has held multiple townhall events and COVID-19 information sessions.
-These events provided the opportunity to learn about recovery efforts and ask questions of MAG senior recovery leaders and medical and health and safety advisors.
-Staff will continue to be provided with up-to-date information from ministry and OPS sources as recovery proceeds.
+MAG has ensured that clear and ongoing information has been made available to all staff and justice sector participants, in advance of courthouses resuming in-person operations.
+The ministry held multiple townhall events and COVID-19 information sessions, to provide opportunities to learn about recovery efforts and ask questions of MAG senior recovery leaders and health and safety advisors.
+Staff, justice sector participants and stakeholders broadly have continued to be kept informed about the ministry's recovery efforts and decision making.